VinalKrush/kback/README.md

 2. Adding a delete command allowing users to delete backups

+3. Adding a uninstall script to make the uninstall process easy

-3. Maybe in the future add a command-line option to not archive the backup so symlinks can be backed up
+4. Maybe in the future add a command-line option to not archive the backup so symlinks can be backed up